Magdeburg Cathedral: Previous building

-The first church was founded September 21, 937 at the location of the current cathedral was an abbey called St. Maurice (St. Moritz), dedicated to Saint Maurice and financed by Emperor Otto I, the Great.
+The first church was founded September 21, 937 at the location of the current cathedral and was an abbey called St. Maurice (St. Moritz), dedicated to Saint Maurice and financed by Emperor Otto I, the Great.
 Otto wanted to demonstrate his political power after the successful Battle of Lechfeld in 955, and ordered the construction even before his coronation as Emperor on February 2, 962.
 Furthermore, to support his claim as successor of the Emperor of the Weströmisches Reich, he obtained a large number of antiques – for example, pillars to be used for the construction of the church.
 Many of those antiques were subsequently used for the second church in 1209.
 The church had most likely one nave with four aisles, a width of 41 meters and a length of 80 meters.
 The height is estimated as up to 60 meters.

 The wife of Otto, Queen Eadgyth (grand-daughter of Alfred the Great), was buried in the church after her death in 946; isotopic analysis of her bones confirms her early life in Wessex.
 The church was expanded in 955.
 Hence, the church became a cathedral.
 In 968, Emperor Otto I selected Magdeburg as the seat of an archdiocese with Adalbert von Trier as archbishop, even though the city was not centrally located but at the eastern border of his kingdom.
 He did this because he planned to expand his kingdom, and also Christianity, to the east into what is nowadays Poland.
 This plan, however, failed.
 Emperor Otto I died soon thereafter in 973 in Memleben and was also buried in the cathedral next to his wife.

 The entire cathedral St. Maurice was destroyed on Good Friday in 1207 by a city fire.
 All but the southern wing of the cloister burned down.
 Archbishop Albrecht II von Kefernburg decided to pull down the remaining walls and construct a completely new cathedral, against some opposition of the people in Magdeburg.
 Only the south wall of the cloister is still standing.
 The exact location of the old church remained unknown for a long time, but the foundations were rediscovered in May 2003, revealing a building 80 m long and 41 m wide.
 The old crypt has been excavated and can be visited by the public.

-The place in front of the cathedral (sometimes called "new marketplace", Neuer Markt) was occupied by an imperial palace (Kaiserpfalz), which was destroyed in the fire of 1207.
+The place in the north of the cathedral (sometimes called "new marketplace", Neuer Markt, now: Cathedral square = in German language: Domplatz) was occupied by an imperial palace (Kaiserpfalz), which was destroyed in the fire of Good Friday 1207.
+In the southeast corner of the Domplatz stood a second large church, the "North Church", which burned down 1207 and was not rebuilt after the fire.
 The stones of the ruin served for building the cathedral.
 The presumptive remains of the palace were excavated in the 1960s.